Data Streams

 You can specify the inter-eye distance (IED) of a wearer in the wearer profile before making a recording to further improve the accuracy of the measurements.
 If no IED value is specified, the population average of 63 mm is used.

-Enabling real-time estimation of 3D eye states and pupillometry on older Companion Devices (OnePlus 8, 8T, 10 Pro) can affect the sampling rates of other sensors due to the greater computational resources required for these tasks.
+Enabling real-time estimation of 3D eye poses, pupil diameter and eye openness on older Companion Devices (OnePlus 8, 8T, 10 Pro) can affect the sampling rates of other sensors due to the greater computational resources required for these tasks.
 We recommend keeping it off or lowering the sample rate and obtaining the data from Pupil Cloud unless real-time processing is necessary.

 If 200 Hz real-time data is essential, consider upgrading to a newer Companion Device model.